JFielding7/SoftwareTestingCriterionProject/README.md

 apt install valgrind
 ```

-Current releases of valgrind can also be done [here](https://valgrind.org/downloads/current.html)
+Current releases of valgrind can also be downloaded [here](https://valgrind.org/downloads/current.html)

 Gungraun needs its benchmark runner to run benchmarks.
 To get this, install the following globally with cargo using: